Jon Tennant

-Jonathan Tennant (6 May 1988 – 9 April 2020) was an English paleontologist who was also active in science communication.
-He was an outspoken open science advocate, including publishing research on the topic.
+Jonathan Tennant (6 May 1988 – 9 April 2020) was an English open science activist, science communicator and vertebrate paleontologist.

-Early life
+Early life and paleontology

 Tennant was born in 1988 in Kirby Muxloe, Leicestershire.
 His first 18 years were in Leicester with his parents and two sisters, Rebecca and Sarah.
 Jon attended Granby Primary School, Bushloe High School and then Beauchamp College.
-He obtained a PhD from Imperial College London in 2017.
+He obtained a PhD from Imperial College London in 2017, on a potential extinction event at the Jurassic-Cretaceous boundary.
+He also published research on atoposaurids, an extinct group of small early crocodilian relatives.

-He later lived in Berlin, Paris, and Bali, where he died from a motorbike accident at age 31.
 As a science communicator, Jon was a regular contributor to Discover on paleontology.